AdrianPerezSalinas/universal_qlassifier/README.md

 ##### How to cite
 If you use this code in your research, please cite it as follows:

 A. Pérez-Salinas, A. Cervera-Lierta, E. Gil-Fuster and J.I.
-Latorre, "Data re-uploading for a universal quantum classifier", (2019), arXiv: [quant-ph], https://arxiv.org/abs/1907.02085
+Latorre, "Data re-uploading for a universal quantum classifier", (2019), arXiv: quant-ph: 1907.02085

 BibTeX:
 ```